MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/troubleshoot-plug-in.md

 This error frequently occurs at design time and can be due to a misspelling or using the incorrect casing.
 The key values are case sensitive.

 At run-time the error is frequently due to the developer assuming that the value will be present when it isn't.
-For example, in a plug-in that is registered for the update of a table, only those values which are changed will be included in the <xref:Microsoft.Xrm.Sdk.Entity>.<xref:Microsoft.Xrm.Sdk.Entity.Attributes> collection.
+For example, in a plug-in that is registered for the update of a table, only those values that are changed will be included in the <xref:Microsoft.Xrm.Sdk.Entity>.<xref:Microsoft.Xrm.Sdk.Entity.Attributes> collection.

 ### Prevention

-To prevent this error you must check that the key exists before attempting to use it to access a value.
+To prevent this error, you must check that the key exists before attempting to use it to access a value.

 For example, when accessing a table column, you can use the <xref:Microsoft.Xrm.Sdk.Entity>.<xref:Microsoft.Xrm.Sdk.Entity.Contains(System.String)> method to check whether a column exists in a table as shown in the following code.